wetix/svelte-history-router/README.md

 Routes must begin with / (or \* for the catch-all route).
 When you using \* wildcard route, you cannot place route path after \*.

-The order doesn't matters!
+The order do matters!
 Because the routing is follows the following priority :

 1. Exact match
 2. Placeholder match